 Key points to remember for your personal protection

-1. Avoid secluded & poorly illuminated areas at night.
+1. Avoid secluded and poorly illuminated areas at night.

 2. Constantly survey your surroundings (360 observations).